cjblocker/TextBookXchange/README.md

 #List a Book:

 Registered users can list a textbook to TextbookXchange from the 'List Book' page.
 The accompanying form requires the user to submit the book title, course number for the textbook (example: CS360), textbook author, textbook edition, whether the book is for rent or for sale, an asking price, and any additional notes.
 All of this information as well as the seller's name and email address will be posted with the textbook in the catalog.
 Listed books can be viewed, updated and/or removed from the user's dashboard.

+#Dashboard:

+After logging in, a user's book requests and listed textbooks will show up in the 'Dashboard' page.
+Request statuses can be viewed here and will update instantly if the requested textbook is added.
+In addition, a user's listed textbooks can be removed or deleted here.

 #Login / Registration: